 So Monday’s Mickey Countdown post might have eluded to this, but all week I’ll be posting the crafting that went along with our family vacation to Orlando.
-Today’s great – beware, cuteness overload:
+Today’s great – beware, cuteness overload on these Disney – Girl Outfits!

 Then I got to thinking how I hope the girls even know who Minnie Mouse is (we’re cable deprived so if it’s not on PBS…) so I googled Minnie Mouse Images – – guess which one they zeroed in on??